 Pre-prep children are able to use many of the prep school facilities including ICT suite, indoor swimming pool and the large multi-sports hall which also doubles as a space where the whole school can gather for special occasions.

 Sporting excellence is a matter of pride, but there are always enough teams for all pupils to join so everyone gets a go.
-As well as golf, rock climbing and trampolining, active youngsters can try judo, dance and yoga.
+As well as golf, wall climbing and trampolining, active youngsters can try judo, dance and yoga.
 The cricket coach plays for Sussex and brings his county team mates along for coaching sessions.

 Languages are key; children start with Spanish in nursery and add Mandarin in reception, with French an additional option later.